 - Applied mathematics (3 credits) (e.g., applied mathematical methods, fluid mechanics, finite element methods, biomedical signal processing, signals and systems, etc.) (e.g., MU BIEN 5400, MU BIEN 5410, MU BIEN 5510, MU BIEN 6120, MU BIEN 6121, MU BIEN 6200, MU BIEN 6210, MU BIEN 6220, MU BIEN 6400, MU BIEN 6410, MU BIEN 6420, MU BIEN 6500, MU EECE 6010, MU MEEN 5265, MU MEEN 6101, MU MEEN 6102, MU MEEN 6360, MU MEEN 6365, MCW Biophys 03240)

-- PhD students and MSTP students in the Joint BME Department are also required to register for the BME Department seminar series for the duration of their study (BIEN 6953, which counts for 0 credit/semester of reading and research).
-For a given semester, students are expected to attend at least two thirds of the seminars.
+- PhD students and MSTP students in the Joint Department of BME are also required to register for the BME Department seminar series for the duration of their study (BIEN 6953, which counts for 0 credit/semester of reading and research).
+For a given semester, students are expected to attend at least two-thirds of the seminars.

-MSTP students in the BME PhD program must also earn a minimum of 60 graduate credits for obtaining the PhD degree.
+MSTP students in the BME PhD program must also earn a minimum of 60 graduate credits to obtain the PhD degree.
 This includes a minimum of 18 credits in didactic coursework, 9 credits in dissertation, and a minimum of 33 credits in reading and research.
 The number of didactic courses for MSTP students is reduced from 36 to 18 credits due to the wealth of didactic coursework that MSTP students take during their M1 and M2 years.
 The 18 credits of required didactic coursework could be a combination of BME core and specialization-specific courses.
 Additional didactic coursework beyond the required 18 credits may be taken if deemed beneficial to the student’s research and training.
-MSTP students are required to demonstrate that they possess all core competencies.
+MSTP students are required to demonstrate that they possess all core competencies by showing they have already completed equivalent courses.

 Upon entry into the BME PhD program, an MSTP student is required to consult with their Academic Advisor to determine which didactic courses (BME core and specialization-specific courses) are most appropriate for their dissertation research and training and gaining BME core competencies.